-- A. Water Quality (Volume). - (1) The Water Quality Volume (WQV) is determined as follows: - (a) New Development Areas: Capture and retain on site 1.1 inches of runoff from all impervious surfaces on the site. - (b) Redevelopment Areas: Capture and retain on site 1.1 inches of runoff from the new and/or reconstructed impervious surfaces on the site. - (c) Linear projects: Capture and retain the larger of the following: - i.
-0.55 inches of runoff from the new and fully reconstructed impervious surfaces on the site; or - ii.
-1.1 inches of runoff from the net increase impervious area on the site. - Infiltration must be used, if feasible: - (a) Treatment volume within infiltration basins is measured from the bottom of the basin to the lowest outlet. - (b) Infiltration areas will be designed to drain within forty-eight (48) hours.
+A. Water Quality (Volume).

+- (1) The Water Quality Volume (WQV) is determined as follows: - (a) New Development Areas: Capture and retain on site 1.1 inches of runoff from all impervious surfaces on the site. - (b) Redevelopment Areas: Capture and retain on site 1.1 inches of runoff from the new and/or reconstructed impervious surfaces on the site. - (c) Linear projects: Capture and retain the larger of the following: - i.
+0.55 inches of runoff from the new and fully reconstructed impervious surfaces on the site; or - 1.1 inches of runoff from the net increase impervious area on the site. - (2) Infiltration must be used, if feasible: - (a) Treatment volume within infiltration basins is measured from the bottom of the basin to the lowest outlet. - (b) Infiltration areas will be designed to drain within forty-eight (48) hours.
 Infiltration rates follow the current version of the MPCA Stormwater Manual.
-Field measured infiltration rates will be divided by two (2) for design infiltration rates. - (c) Soils with infiltration rates higher than 8.3 inches/hour must be amended if infiltration is to be used, otherwise see Section 6.34(BA)(4) below for non-infiltration BMP options. - (d) Runoff entering an infiltration BMP must be pretreated. - (e) At least one (1) soil boring or test pit completed by a licensed professional is required within the footprint of each proposed infiltration BMP. - (f) The basin bottom elevation must have three (3) feet of separation above the season high water table.
+Field measured infiltration rates will be divided by two (2) for design infiltration rates. - (c) Soils with infiltration rates higher than 8.3 inches/hour must be amended if infiltration is to be used, otherwise see Section 6.4(A)(4) below for non-infiltration BMP options. - (d) Runoff entering an infiltration BMP must be pretreated. - (e) At least one (1) soil boring or test pit completed by a licensed professional is required within the footprint of each proposed infiltration BMP. - (f) The basin bottom elevation must have three (3) feet of separation above the season high water table. - (g) Design and placement of infiltration BMPs must follow any and all additional NPDES General Construction Stormwater Permit and MPCA Construction Stormwater Permits, as applicable. - (3) Infiltration will be considered infeasible if infiltration is prohibited by MPCA requirement.
+Common factors prohibiting infiltration include but are not limit to the following: - (a) Bedrock within three (3) vertical feet of the bottom of the infiltration basin - (b) Seasonal High-Water Levels within three (3) vertical feet of the bottom of the infiltration basin. - (c) Site has predominantly Hydrological Soil Group D (clay) soils. - (d) Contaminated soils on site.

-- (g) Design and placement of infiltration BMPs must follow any and all additional NPDES General Construction Stormwater Permit and MPCA requirements and should follow the Minnesota Stormwater Manual design guidance. - (3) Infiltration will be considered infeasible if infiltration is prohibited by MPCA requirement.
-Common factors prohibiting infiltration include but are not limit to the following: - (a) Bedrock within three (3) vertical feet of the bottom of the infiltration basin. - (b) Seasonal High-Water Levels within three (3) vertical feet of the bottom of the infiltration basin. - (c) Site has predominantly Hydrological Soil Group D (clay) soils. - (d) Contaminated soils on site. - (e) Drinking Water Source Management Areas or within two hundred 200 feet (200') of public drinking water well. - (f) Documentation, such as soil borings and or well maps are required upon permit submittal stating why infiltration is infeasible.
-Final feasibility to be confirmed by District Engineer. - (4) If infiltration is infeasible a non-infiltrating BMP must be implemented.
-For non-infiltrating BMPs multiply the Water Quality Volume by the appropriate factor listed below for the chosen BMP: - (a) Biofiltration: Water Quality Volume multiplied by one and one half (1.5) - (b) Filtration: Water Quality Volume -multiplied by two (2)
+- (e) Drinking Water Source Management Areas or within two hundred feet (200') of public drinking water well. - (f) Documentation, such as soil borings and or well maps are required upon permit submittal stating why infiltration is infeasible.
+Final feasibility to be confirmed by District Engineer.

+If infiltration is infeasible a non-infiltrating BMP must be implemented.